TikTok's Lip Lift Hack Gives Plump Lips Without A Needle In Sight

 @jacquelinekilikita I’ve been overlining my lips all wrong until now! #beautyinatik #liplift #lipliftbymario #liplinerhack ♬ FEEL THE GROOVE - Queens Road, Fabian Graetz

 If you're not quite sure what to use, TikTok is in love with Mario's namesake lip liner collection (which now ships to the UK and features a little brush on the end of each pencil for clean-ups).
-I swear by the Victoria Beckham Lip Definer, £18, which is easy to use and stays put all day long.
-If you're after a classic nude lip, it has to be MAC's Lip Pencil, £16, which is available in a wealth of shades to suit all skin tones, like Stripdown (tawny nude), Soar (pink nude) and Mahogany (deep mauve).
-Lastly, Vieve's Modern Lip Definer, £15, is a great option if you're after staying power as each pencil is highly pigmented and gives lips a beautiful silhouette without snagging.
+I swear by the Victoria Beckham Lip Definer, which is easy to use and stays put all day long.
+If you're after a classic nude lip, it has to be MAC's Lip Pencil, which is available in a wealth of shades to suit all skin tones, like Stripdown (tawny nude), Soar (pink nude) and Mahogany (deep mauve).